 The Centers for Medicare & Medicaid Services (CMS) created the 5-Star Quality Rating System to help consumers, families and caregivers compare nursing homes more easily and to help them decide which facilities to consider.
-The Nursing Home Compare website features a system that gives each nursing home a rating of between 1 and 5 stars.
-Nursing homes with 5 stars are considered to have much above average quality and those with 1 star are considered to have quality much below average.
+The Nursing Home Compare website features a system that gives each nursing home a rating between 1 and 5 stars.
+Nursing homes 5-star ratings have much above-average quality and those with 1-star have quality much below-average.

 Receiving a better than average 5-star rating has never been more important to nursing homes.
 These ratings are increasingly used by consumers, regulators, insurers and other payers and provider networks to select which facilities they will consider having relationships with.
 The ratings are also often a first stop for lenders and investors, who consult them to decide whether a nursing home is a safe investment.

-- Consumers: According to CMS, the rating system gives consumers, patients/residents and family members a broad overview of how nursing homes are assessed for quality, and helps these individuals to make informed decisions on which nursing homes to consider for needed services.
+- Consumers: The CMS rating system gives patients, residents and family members a broad overview of how they assess nursing homes for quality.
+This helps these individuals to make informed decisions on which nursing homes to consider for needed services.

-- Regulators: Nursing homes’ ability to obtain New York State Certificate of Need (CON) approval for facility renovations, restructurings or sales/purchases could be affected by their star ratings.
+- Regulators: A nursing homes’ star rating could affect their ability to obtain New York State Certificate of Need (CON) approval for facility renovations, restructurings or sales/purchases.
 CON applicants’ 5-star ratings are now reviewed for this purpose.

 - Providers and practitioners: When nurses and doctors discharge patients from hospitals, they often use the ratings in referral decisions.
 Some Performing Provider Systems – the large provider networks operating throughout the State and New York’s vision for delivery system reform – are also relying on the ratings to select their network partners.

 - Insurers: Insurers consider these ratings when setting up their service networks.
-Several Medicaid managed care plans, Medicare Advantage plans and Medicare Special Needs plans will not include nursing homes with less than 3-star ratings in their networks.
+Several Medicaid plans will not include nursing homes with less than 3-star ratings in their networks.
 Taken together, these insurers control – or will soon control – the majority of nursing home revenues.

-- Nursing Home Quality Initiative: New York’s Medicaid program annually reduces nursing home reimbursement by $50 million, which it re-distributes to nursing homes based on measures of compliance, quality and avoidable hospital use.
-The 5-star Health Inspections rating and other elements of the 5-star rating system are used to determine distributions under this program.
+- Nursing Home Quality Initiative: New York’s Medicaid program annually reduces nursing home reimbursement by $50 million.
+It is re-distributed to nursing homes based on measures of compliance, quality and avoidable hospital use.
+The 5-star Health Inspections rating and other elements of the rating system are used to determine distributions under this program.

 - Accountable Care Organizations (ACOs): Beginning in 2017, CMS will allow waivers of the required 3-day hospital stay before Medicare will pay for skilled nursing facility (SNF) care for enrollees in certain Medicare ACOs.
 The waiver requires that patients go to nursing homes with at least 3-star ratings.
 An ACO is a network of providers that seeks to reduce the